Prajan2910/Shell-Water-Quality-Prediction/README.md

 - Parse dates, extract year and month
 - Sort by `id` and `date`
-- Remove rows with missing pollutant values
+- Missing values of the rows are replaced with the mean of their respective columns

 ### 2. Water Quality Index (WQI)